Bourbon Sweet Potato Casserole

 When they’re done, you want them to be fork tender.
 Then let ’em cool completely.

-You can also boil them or cook them in the microwave them if that is more convenient for you.
+You can also boil them in a large pot or cook them in the microwave them if that is more convenient for you.

 This can be done days in advance.
 Keep the sweet potatoes in an airtight container in the refrigerator after cooling.